Saturday, 14 February 2026

 The full list of instalments is in the sidebar to the right.

-John didn’t react to my answer – probably the most honest thing I’d said to him up until then, apart from my gabbling at the party.
-But I couldn’t remember any of that.
+John didn’t react to my answer even though it was probably the most honest thing I’d said to him up until then, apart from my gabbling at the party.
+But I couldn’t remember any of what I'd said then.
 So whether or not he’d understood what I meant, I didn’t know.
 And right at that moment, I didn’t care.
 I shelved the problem as I always had.

 ‘I thought I might take you to my local pub,’ he said.